The fourth moment theorem on the Poisson space: Introduction

 Then, if each $F_n$ satisfies {\bf Assumption A}, the sequence $(F_n)_{n\in\N}$ converges in distribution to a standard normal random variable $N$ in the sense of the $1$-Wasserstein distance. \end{cor}

-{{} \begin{remark} As mentioned before, so far, the fourth moment theorem on the Poisson space has only been known in very special cases: For double integrals, i.e. $q=2$, the qualitative fourth moment theorem was proved in \cite{PT08}.
+\begin{remark} \begin{enumerate}[(a)] \item As mentioned before, so far, the fourth moment theorem on the Poisson space has only been known in very special cases: for double integrals, i.e. for $q=2$, the qualitative fourth moment theorem was proved in \cite{PT08}.
 Under different assumptions, this result is also proved in \cite{BPsv} where also a qualitative fourth moment theorem for $q=3$ is derived.
-We would like to mention that the method of proof applied in \cite{BPsv} is rather ad hoc and cannot be generalized to higher orders of $q$.
+We would like to mention that the method of proof applied in \cite{BPsv} is rather ad hoc and cannot be generalized to higher values of $q$.
 We also stress that all existing quantitative fourth moment theorems on the Poisson space make the restrictive assumption that the kernel function $f$ has a constant sign (see e.g. \cite{LRP1, Sch16, ET14}).
-Furthermore, the multiplicative constants in these results depend on the order $q$ in a non-explicit way such that e.g. a statement in the spirit of Corollary \ref{cormt} cannot be inferred from them.
-We finally mention \cite{PZ2}, where one can find a fourth moment theorem for sequences of chaotic elements having the form of homogeneous sums in independent Poisson random variables whose variance is bounded away from zero, as well as \cite{BPjfa}, where the authors prove a fourth moment theorem for multiple integrals with respect of a non-commutative Poisson measure (in the framework of free probability theory), under an additional tameness assumption. \end{remark} }
+Furthermore, the multiplicative constants in these results depend on the order $q$ in a non-explicit way, { implying that a} statement in the spirit of Corollary \ref{cormt} cannot be inferred from them.
+We also mention \cite{PZ2}, where one can find a fourth moment theorem for sequences of chaotic elements having the form of homogeneous sums in independent Poisson random variables whose variance is bounded away from zero, as well as \cite{BPjfa}, where the authors prove a fourth moment theorem for multiple integrals with respect of a non-commutative Poisson measure (in the framework of free probability theory), under an additional tameness assumption. { Finally, the already quoted recent contribution \cite{DVZ} also contains several multidimensional extensions of the main findings of the present work.} \item { We find it quite remarkable that our fourth moment bounds do not require any additional error term accounting for the discreteness of the Poisson space as is necessary e.g. in the context of degenerate $U$-statistics (see e.g. \cite{deJo90} and \cite{DP16}) as well as for discrete multiple integrals of independent Rademacher random variables (see \cite{DK17}) where such fourth moment theorems { without remainder} do not hold.} \end{enumerate} \end{remark}

 We also notice the following negative result.

 \begin{prop} For each $q\in\N$, there exists no Gaussian random variable with positive variance in the $q$-th Wiener chaos $C_q$ associated with $\eta$. \end{prop}